nicolaasheru/procurement-data-modernization-workbench/README.md

 # Procurement Data Modernization Workbench

-An independent, recruiter-testable prototype that migrates public World Bank procurement notices, contract awards, and project metadata into auditable raw, standardized, curated, feature, and retrieval layers.
+An independent, testable prototype that migrates public World Bank procurement notices, contract awards, and project metadata into auditable raw, standardized, curated, feature, and retrieval layers.

 > **Independent prototype using public World Bank data.
 Not affiliated with or endorsed by the World Bank Group.** Source records and official pages remain authoritative.